 The next step was to try and automate things so we found a few tutorials that stitched together a google sheet and some functions but it was to difficult to scale and hard for non-technical people to use.

 We wanted to put PageSpeed at the heart of all decisions made by our team but to do that requires a reliable tool, with a nice UI that can send alerts and integrate with other systems.
 We realized that the only way we could get there was to build our own tool.
 After discovering there is a PageSpeed Insights API, we made the decision and started building.

 Now that you know what it does and why we built it, let’s explain how to start a scan in less than 20 seconds.

 Every page listed in your sitemap.xml file will now be measured with the PageSpeed Insights API.
 Obviously, the more pages your site has the longer it lasts but we can do multiple URLs in parallel to accelerate the process.
 You can see the progress and view pages as they complete.

 Once a scan finishes you will receive an email and can view the full contents of the report from your dashboard.

 After the initial setup scan, we will automatically scan your site daily or weekly from then on, depending on the settings you choose.
 If you are on the Pro plan, you'll have access to the on demand button.
 Just click that and your scan will start.

-Once a few scans have completed, your analytics will begin to take shape so you can see how the average score changes between scans.
+Once a few scans have completed, your analytics will begin to take shape so you can see the history how the average score changes between scans.